La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 What size heater to choose?

-What performance to expect from the Webasto/Autoterm 2D depending on the temperature? 🌡️❄️
+What performance to expect from the Webasto/Autoterm 2D depending on temperature? 🌡️❄️

 👉 Above 3°C (37°F)

-No need for a Webasto/Autoterm 2D in this case, it’s a bit too powerful. ⚠️ If they run too often at idle, it can lead to carbon deposits.
+No need for a Webasto/Autoterm 2D in this case, it's a bit too powerful. ⚠️ If they run too often at idle, it can cause carbon deposits.
 An option like the Propex would be more suitable.

 👉 Between 3°C and -18°C (37°F to 0°F)